mikics/gsoc-jupyterbook/submission.md

 technical knowledge about the FEniCSx environment that I have not gained yet.
 However, I have also understood that solving other users' problems is a great way to better understand FEniCSx, and therefore I will be for sure more active in the future.

-Last but not least, I would like to thank my mentors Jørgen S. Dokken, Igor Baratta and Jack Hale for their patience and help over the 12 weeks.
+Last but not least, I would like to thank my mentors Jørgen S. Dokken, Igor Baratta and Jack S. Hale for their patience and help over the 12 weeks.
 Discussing and working with them has been great since the beginning, and I could not have wished for a better mentors/mentee relationship.
 I would also like to thank my supervisor Cristian Ciracì, which introduced me to FEniCS and which helped me so much when solving the problems I show in the demo.

-And, if you arrived here, I would like to thank you too!
+And, if you arrived here, I would like to thank you too for reading about this amazing journey!

 ## Contacts